Nigel Godrich

 Nigel Timothy Godrich (born 28 February 1971) is an English record producer, recording engineer and musician.
-He is known for his work with the English rock band Radiohead, having produced all their studio albums since OK Computer (1997).
-He has also produced several projects by the Radiohead singer, Thom Yorke.
-He is a member of Atoms for Peace (with Yorke) and Ultraísta.
+He has worked with acts including Radiohead, Travis, Beck, Air, Paul McCartney, U2, R.E.M., Pavement, Roger Waters, Arcade Fire and Idles.

 Early in his career, Godrich worked as the house engineer at RAK Studios, London, under the producer John Leckie.
-He met Radiohead while working at RAK on their second album, The Bends (1995).
-Radiohead hired him to produce their next album, OK Computer, which was a major success and brought him attention from major artists.
-He has since worked with acts including Beck, Air, Paul McCartney, U2, R.E.M., Pavement, Roger Waters and Arcade Fire.
-Godrich is the creator of the music webseries From the Basement.
+He first worked with Radiohead while engineering their second album, The Bends (1995), at RAK.
+Radiohead hired him to produce OK Computer (1997), which was a major success and brought him attention from major artists.
+He has produced all of Radiohead's albums since, along with several other projects with the Radiohead members Thom Yorke and Jonny Greenwood.
+Godrich won the Grammy Award for Best Engineered Non-Classical Album for the 2003 Radiohead album Hail to the Thief.

+Godrich is a member of the bands Atoms for Peace (with Yorke) and Ultraísta.
+In 2006, he launched the music webseries From the Basement.
+With Beck, Godrich composed the score for the 2010 film Scott Pilgrim vs. the World.

 Early years and education

 Nigel Godrich was born in Westminster, London, the son of Victor Godrich, a BBC sound supervisor, and Brenda Godrich.
 He was fascinated by recording at an early age.
 As a child, after he asked for a machine to make records, his father bought him a cassette machine; Godrich used it to make recordings of his television, train sets and running water.

 Godrich was educated at William Ellis School in North West London, where he shared classes with his friend and the future Zero 7 member Henry Binns.
 Godrich began playing guitar, inspired by Jimi Hendrix and Frank Zappa.
 He first visited a recording studio at the age of 16, when his band recorded a demo at Elephant Studios, Wapping, and spent time asking the engineer questions.
 He studied at the School of Audio Engineering (SAE), London.